The Power of Community Organizing and Water Testing

 - Learn key principles of community organizing.

-- Learn and practice how to take basic field tests of local streams, including how to measure conductivity, total dissolved solids, temperature, pH and more.
+- Learn and practice how to take basic field tests of local streams, including how to measure conductivity, temperature, pH, and more.

 - Learn how to upload your data, including photos, so it can be shared on a publicly accessible website.